 The Recreational Youth Commissioner shall be responsible for;

 1) Inspection of the venue for, and general jurisdiction over the Recreational State Cups;

 2) Review and approval of team entry forms and team eligibility;

 3) Prepare game schedules and brackets for said cups.
 The Youth Recreational Commissioner shall serve as the liaison between the State Association and the State Cups’ local host association.

-The Youth Commissioner (Recreational & Scholastic) shall in general perform all the duties incident to the position of Youth Commissioner (Recreational & Scholastic) and such other duties as from time to time may be assigned to him or her by the President or by the Board of Directors and shall be under the overall authority of the designated State Association Youth Commissioner for reporting purposes.
+The Recreational Youth Commissioner shall in general perform all the duties incident to the position of Recreational Youth Commissioner and such other duties as from time to time may be assigned to him or her by the President or by the Board of Directors and shall be under the overall authority of the designated State Association Youth Commissioner for reporting purposes.